playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 - `commentComponents()` for micromark syntax recognition.
 - `commentComponentsFromMarkdown()` for `mdast-util-from-markdown` compilation.
 - `commentComponentsToMarkdown()` for `mdast-util-to-markdown` serialization.
-- `PlayfulComponent` and `CommentComponentDiagnostic` TypeScript types.
+- `CommentComponent` and `CommentComponentDiagnostic` TypeScript types.

 Each extension and the types also have corresponding subpath exports:
 `/micromark-extension`, `/from-markdown`, `/to-markdown`, `/remark-components`, and